 You might wonder what to use instead of a synthetic room freshener for your special occasion.
 You can use alternatives like organic incense sticks, which have a natural fragrance.
 You can also use fresh flowers to make natural room fresheners.

-You can get some 100% natural incense sticks easily on Amazon, Alibaba, and other online or offline shopping stores.
+You can get some 100% natural incense sticks on Amazon, Alibaba, and other online or offline shopping stores.

 10. Avoid cutting the trees and woods